Updated: 20 Jan 2018, by Marc Woodard

 Throw away scratched Teflon cookware and any other type of badly worn, pitted or chipped pots and pans and replace with higher quality products.
 The first one I replaced was the Sautee pan.

-I replaced it with two high quality pans of various size to compare cooking attribute differences.
-One a stainless-clad, and the other a like-Le Creuset type – Stainless Ceramic.
-I discovered I liked them both and began purchasing similar quality products based on price to upgrade my cookware.
+I replaced it with two high quality pans of various size: One a stainless-clad, and the other a like-Le Creuset type – Stainless Ceramic.
+I discovered I liked them both and began purchasing similar quality products based on price to upgrade compromised cookware.

 For me replacing the sauté pan was a priority because I used it a lot to cook my meals.
 Most can’t afford to replace high quality cookware all at once.
-My advice, use a priority cookware needs strategy to replace poor quality with high quality products at a good price.
-In time you’ll have great quality kitchen ware.
+My advice, replace poor quality cookware with high quality products during seasonal promotions, e.g., black Friday and Holiday season.
+In time you’ll have great quality kitchen ware at 20-50% off normal pricing.
 I’ve nearly replaced all my Teflon cookware with stainless, clad, enamel and ceramic pots and pans.
 I’ll never go back to Teflon sealed cookware.

 “Avoid using metal or hard plastic utensils on cookware.
 These utensils can scratch surfaces and cause pots and pans to wear out faster.
 Use wood, bamboo or silicone instead (Wax 2015).”

-Now you’re armed with the most up-to-date kitchen cookware safe use and care knowledge.
-Wear that chef’s hat with confidence and know you’ve selected the right tool for the job that puts you and your family’s health first.
+Now you’re armed with the most up-to-date kitchen cookware knowledge and can select the right tool for the job that puts your family’s health first.

 Carmichael, Jackie.
 “Is It Safe to Cook in Copper Pots?”
 LIVESTRONG.COM.
 LIVESTRONG.COM, 26 Apr.
 2015.
 Web.
 15 Sept.
 2016.